Adult social care in England statistics: background quality and methodology

 Workforce statistics

-In December 2021, an additional workforce report providing more information on the pressures faced by the adult social care workforce was published as part of this data collection.
-This information was received through an ad hoc survey and has been published as part of this collection as a one-time event.
-The survey covers more detailed insight into current workforce pressures faced compared to 6 months previously.
+In April 2025, an additional workforce report providing more information on the pressures faced by the adult social care workforce was published as part of this data collection.
+This information was received through an ad hoc survey.
+The survey covers more detailed insight into current workforce pressures faced compared to the previous year.
 This includes issues relating to recruitment, retention, staff morale and use of agency staff.
-See the adult social care workforce survey: December 2021 report.
+See the Adult social care workforce survey: April 2025 report.
+This report was previously published for the first time in December 2021 as part of this collection.

 The workforce survey complements the regular collection by providing the opportunity to have a deeper exploration of workforce issues, which is possible in an ad hoc survey but would be too burdensome for the regular collection.
 The workforce survey collected information from both care homes and domiciliary care providers.